 A moped specifically describes a motorcycle with a maximum speed of no higher than fifty kilometers per hour, an engine capacity of no more than fifty cubic centimeters, and a total weight of no more than two-hundred-and-fifty kilograms.
-So, you’re not going to be going long distances on a moped.
-However, they’re quite useful for leisure, or for traveling short distances in a single city or town.
+So, you’re not going to be going long distances on a moped or going very fast, however, they’re quite useful for leisure, or for traveling short distances in a single city or town.

 Get your provisional licence

 The first stage in obtaining a moped licence in the UK is to go for a provisional moped licence.
 As long as you’re of at least age 16, you can apply for a provisional moped licence; you either need to apply at the DVLA, or you need to submit form D1 by post.
 The fee is £50, so this must be included if applying by post, and if applying in person you need to make sure you have the money on hand to pay for the provisional licence fee.
 Once you have your provisional licence, though, you can’t yet drive on the road.
-You need to undergo compulsory basic training.
+You need to undergo compulsory basic training otherwise known as CBT or sometimes the CBT test.

 Take your CBT